-&lt;sup>8 Thus, the wholesale costs in the data do not correspond exactly to the replacement cost or the last transaction price.
-Instead we have the average acquisition cost (ACC) of the items in inventory.
-So the supermarket chain sets retail prices for the next week and also determines AAC at the end of each week, t, according to the formula them because of substantial size differences.
-For example, if say in cereals category we compare Kellog's Corn Flakes to DFF's Corn Flakes, but the national brand comes in 32oz box (which is a family size) while DFF's product comes in 18oz box, then the two products are not really comparable as they are targeted to two different kinds of customers, and computing prices per oz would not necessarily eliminate this fundamental problem.
-Other pairs were eliminated because many non-private label brands did not really qualify as national brand products as these products are marketed only regionally (and some even locally only) or they did not have substantial market share.
+For the purpose of this study, we went through DFF's entire data set and identified pairs of national brand and private-label products.
+Of the approximately 350 pairs we were able to locate in the twenty-nine product categories, we have eliminated a portion of them because of substantial size differences.
+For example, if, say, in the cereals category we compare Kellogg's corn flakes to DFF's corn flakes, but the national brand comes in a 32-oz. box (which is a family size) and DFF's product comes in an 18-oz. box, then the two products are not really comparable because they are targeted to two different kinds of customers, and computing prices per ounce would not necessarily eliminate this fundamental problem.
+Other pairs were eliminated because many non-private-label brands did not really qualify as national brand products because these products are marketed only regionally (and some even locally only) or they did not have substantial market share.
 Still other pairs were eliminated because of our uncertainty about equality of their quality.
 Finally, we have imposed a minimum on the length of the weekly time series for them to be informative.